-As of July 1, 2021, in order to conform with the accounting policies of it's Parent, the Company reclassified its fixed maturity investments in its non-investment grade portfolio from fair value option to available for sale, consistent with the classification of fixed maturity investments in the investment grade portfolio.
-Accordingly, they are carried at estimated fair value (also known as fair value) with the changes in fair value recorded as an unrealized gain or loss component of accumulated other comprehensive income in shareholder's equity.
+As of July 1, 2021, in order to conform with the accounting policies of its Parent, the Company reclassified its fixed maturity investments in its non-investment grade portfolio from fair value option to available for sale, consistent with the classification of fixed maturity investments in the investment grade portfolio.
+Accordingly, they are carried at fair value with the changes in fair value recorded as an unrealized gain or loss component of accumulated other comprehensive income (loss) in shareholder's equity.
 In addition, the Company reclassified its equity securities from fair value option to fair value through net income, with changes in fair value included in "net investment income (loss)" in the consolidated statements of income (loss).
-See Note 8 - "Investment information" for further information about the investment portfolios.
+See Note 8, "Investments" for further information about the investment portfolios.

 The fair values of investments are based on quotations received from nationally recognized pricing services, or when such prices are not available, by reference to broker or underwriter bid indications.
 Short-term investments are comprised of securities due to mature within one year of the date of issue.
 Investment transactions are recorded on a trade date basis with balances pending settlement recorded separately in the consolidated balance sheets as "other assets" or "other liabilities."
-See Note 9 - "Fair value" for further details.
+See Note 9, "Fair value" for further details.